MayCXC/maycxc.github.io/_posts/2019-2-21-recursive-streams-addendum.md

 ---
 title:  "Recursive streams in Java 8 addendum"
 date:   2019-02-21 17:00 -0500
+categories: Java homework
-categories: Java jdk8 streams recursion homework addendum stack overflow
+tags: jdk8 streams recursion addendum stack_overflow
 ---

 The results are in.
 I rigged up a quick nanosecond timer to compare the five